 The labor market is back on track after 531,000 jobs were added in October

-A strong rebound in job growth in October is raising hopes that a long-awaited recovery in the labor market is underway.
-But millions of workers still remain on the sidelines — and the economy needs them back.
+A strong rebound in job growth in October is raising hopes for a long-awaited recovery in the labor market.
+But millions of workers remain on the sidelines — and the economy needs them back.

 The Labor Department reported Friday that U.S. employers added 531,000 jobs last month.
 Job gains for August and September were also revised upward.
-The unemployment rate fell to 4.6%.
+The unemployment rate fell to 4.6% from 4.8% in September.

 Loading...